citrusvanilla/tinyflux/README.rst

 Introduction
 ************

-TinyFlux is a lightweight time series database optimized for your happiness :)
+TinyFlux is the lightweight time series database optimized for your happiness :)

-TinyFlux is the time series version of [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html) that is also written in Python and has no external dependencies.
+TinyFlux is a time series version of `TinyDB <https://tinydb.readthedocs.io/en/latest/index.html>`_ that is also written in Python and has no external dependencies.
 It's a great companion for small analytics workflows and apps, as well as at-home IOT data stores.

 TinyFlux is: